 Oh, that’s a good idea.
-I might ask him actually?
-But I have this idea of taking it a little bit further, so we do a, Yeah, you’d probably be a good producer.
+I might ask him?
+But I have this idea of taking it a little further, so we do a, Yeah, you’d probably be a good producer.
 You’ve got those ideas.
 It’s good.

 Thank you.
-However, the album is coming out on the fall or something, but as you mentioned, it was already briefly available as a download by BMG, but this version will be different to that release?
+However, the album is coming out in the fall or something, but as you mentioned, it was already briefly available as a download by BMG, but will this version be different from that release?

 Oh, yeah, yeah.
 Oh, it’s coming again.
 It was out —it sold about 400 copies on downloads.
 But no one knew it was out.
 There was nobody because nobody really knew about it.
 It had no publicity.
 And my friends started the site.
 So, he had no idea of really what he should be doing.
 He started the site.
 And in the end, I said, “Well, BMG has offered me to release this.”
 And he said, “Oh, it’s fine, Henry.”
 He gave me.
 Well, I didn’t sign anything, so I took it back that he gave everything, our money, the pictures, and everything back.
 He gave me all back.